buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You shape a 3-meter cube of stone that you touch into any form that suits your purpose.

 So, for example, you could shape a large stone into a weapon, idol, or coffin, or make a passage through a wall.
 You could also shape a stone door or its frame to seal the door.
-The object you create can have up to two hinges and a latch, but finer mechanical detail isn't possible.
+The object you create can have up to two hinges and a latch, but finer mechanical detail isn' \*\*t possible.

-\mostro{Stone to Mud - Mud to Stone}
+Stone to Mud - Mud to Stone
 - **Spell List**:: Earth
 - **Level**:: 5, Uncommon - Very Rare
 - **Casting Time**:: 2 Actions